WillyPillow/ntu-os-project-1/report.md

 ### PSJF ###

 The design of PSJF is similar to SJF, except that we need to maintain how much work a process has done to derive its remaining time and preempt processes based on that.
-Namely, each time an element is inserted to the heap, we check if it is able to preempt the current process, and if so, insert the latter into the heap so that we can start the former.
+Namely, each time an element is inserted to the heap, we check if it is able to preempt the current process, and if so, insert the latter back into the heap so that we can start the former.

 ## Kernel ##

 Two system calls are implemented: `osproj_gettime` and `osproj_printk`.
-The former allows for querying the current time (`CLOCK_MONOTONIC`), while the latter accepts a name string and begin time; and `printk`s the name, begin time, and current time according to the assignment specifications.
+The former allows for querying the current time (`CLOCK_MONOTONIC`), while the latter accepts a name string (PID in this case) and begin time; and `printk`s the name, begin time, and current time (as the syscall is invoked when before ending child processes, this is the same as the end time) according to the assignment specifications.

-Notably, although we have `osproj_gettime` and use it in the child processes, `clock_gettime` is still widely used in the scheduler.
+Notably, although we have `osproj_gettime` and do use it in the child processes, `clock_gettime` is still widely used in the scheduler.
 This is because `clock_gettime` is in the VDSO and should have lower calling overhead.

 In addition, because of the deprecation of functions like `getnstimeofday` in newer versions of Linux (due to the 2038 problem), `ktime_get_ts64` is used instead.